If you’re thinking about refinancing your mortgage, it may be wise to do it sooner rather than later.

 - Copy of title insurance

-Shop and compare rates
+4. Shop and compare rates

-Even if you’re quarantined at home, you can still shop and compare rates without stepping foot into a bank, or you can inquire in person at a local branch.
+You can shop and compare refinance rates online without stepping foot into a bank, or you can inquire in person at a local branch.
 Whether you use a new lender or a mortgage broker you’ve worked with before, choose one you trust.
-Shop around and compare rate offers from multiple lenders to ensure you’re getting the best deal.
+Shop around and compare offers from multiple lenders to ensure you’re getting the best deal.
 The Federal Reserve Board provides this handy mortgage refinance shopping checklist with 13 questions to ask each lender.

-Apply with at least three lenders
+5. Apply with multiple lenders

 Aim to evaluate different lenders within a short period of time.
 Once you initiate a credit inquiry for a mortgage refinance, you then have 14 to 45 days (depending on the scoring model that’s used) to have additional credit pulls from competitors without negatively impacting your score.
 Multiple mortgage loan credit checks will be counted as one check if performed in that window.